 To determine the hardness of natural minerals, the Mohs scale is used.
 It measures the hardness of minerals on a scale of 1 to 10.
 On Mohs scale, marble measures between 3-5.

-One of the most important characteristics of Alabama White marble is its strength.
+One of the most important characteristics of Alabama Marble is its strength.
 Even in a 2 cm slab, Alabama White requires no epoxy injection of fiberglass mesh backing.
 The material also displays translucent qualities in these thinner applications, which can be quite appealing to the design community here in the U.S. and abroad.